- Know the benefits of cardiovascular exercise.

 As little as 10 minutes of aerobic exercise can improve sleep quality and increase overall sleep duration.

 Exercising too close to sleep times may negatively affect the quality of sleep.

 More sleep allows people to improve their recovery, thus allowing them to exercise more regularly.

 Improves Mental Acuity

-Exercise benefits memory and cognition by reductions in insulin resistance, reductions in inflammation, and stimulation of the release of growth factors.
+Exercise benefits memory and cognition by reductions in insulin resistance reductions in inflammation and stimulating the release of growth factors.

-The prefrontal cortex and medial temporal cortex are found to be larger in people who are active, than in those who are more sedentary.
+The prefrontal cortex and medial temporal cortex are found to be larger in active people than in those who are more sedentary.